SreeSreeVast/CharterMovies/README.md

 * Process
   * Based on data recieved from App.js deconstructs each element --- id, title, genres
   * Using src public folder, renders image using the id
+    * If image not found, use default image using onerror
   * Displays title and genres hidden through PopUp.js

 PopUp.js